intersystems-community/vscode-objectscript/docs/RunDebug.md

 Debugging commands and items on the **Run** menu function much as they do for other languages supported by VS Code.
 For information on VS Code debugging, see the documentation resources listed at the start of this section.

+{: #rest}
+## Debugging a REST Service

+The InterSystems ObjectScript Extension provides a [Webview](https://code.visualstudio.com/api/extension-guides/webview)-based graphical user interface that allows you to send a REST request and automatically start debugging the process on the server that handles it.
+With the InterSystems file that you want to debug open in the active text editor, you can show the GUI using the `Debug REST Service...` command.
+The command can be accessed in the command palette, editor context menu or editor tab context menu.
+Follow the directions in the GUI to build your REST request and click the `Start Debugging` button to send the request and connect the debugger.
+Be sure you have a breakpoint set somewhere in the code that handles the request.

 ## Troubleshooting Debugger Issues

 If you are experiencing issues using the debugger, please follow these steps before opening an issue on GitHub: